biogacop/fastMethod/README.md

 In the 'Notebooks' directory there are two notebooks including examples on the use of the module to compute gMCSs and genetic interventions to ensure the coupled growth of a desired bioproducts.

-We have also included in the directory 'models' the models used in the paper.
-The model for Human-GEM is compressed using Pickle.
+We have also included in the directories 'models' and 'gMCSs' the models used in the paper and their corresponding gMCSs.
+The model for Human-GEM and the sets of gMCSs are compressed using Pickle.